Grossmont High School Advanced Placement and College Preparatory US History

 Lecture: Expanding Colonial America

-Inspired by one or our great US Historians, Ray Billington (Occidental College), I found a book from the 1960s that my uncle used in his class at Grossment, expanding on Billington's outlines here to present one of my early lectures as a Grossmont teacher.
+I found a book by one of our great US Historians, Ray Billington (Occidental), from the 1960s that my Uncle used in his class at Grossmont.
+I expand on Billington's outline here to present one of my early lectures as a Grossmont teacher.
 I remember my teacher, Gloria Jones, was impressed by my own use of the book as a student.
 How is that for continuity and legacy!

 The Colonial Slave Trade